Obama defends Iran nuclear deal as diplomacy winning over war

 Republicans in Congress overwhelmingly oppose the nuclear agreement, saying it does not go far enough to ensure Iran will never be able to develop a nuclear weapon.

-Obama urgently needs his fellow Democrats' support in Congress, but only a few dozen have come out so far as strongly in favor.
+Obama urgently needs his fellow Democrats' support in Congress, but only a few dozen have come out so far as strongly in favour.

 Some of his fiercest critics in the Republican-led Congress quickly dismissed Obama's arguments.